MTG/freesound/_docs/api/source/index.rst

 ---------------------

 We are in the process of releasing a new version of the Freesound API which we call APIv2.
-APIv2 is currently deployed as a beta and might not be completely reliable.
+APIv2 is currently deployed as beta and might not be completely reliable.
-Documentation for APIv2 is not yet complete although you will find some examples in the APIv2 resources page and you can use the browseable api (http://www.freesound.org/apiv2) to learn most of the stuff you will need.
+Documentation for APIv2 is not yet complete although you will find some examples in the APIv2 resources page and you can use the browseable API (http://www.freesound.org/apiv2) to learn most of the stuff you will need.

-The APIv2 brings many new features such as OAuth authentication, sound uploads and improved search options.
+The APIv2 brings many new features such as OAuth2 authentication, sound uploads and improved search options.
 The release date for APIv2 is scheduled for May/June 2014, but once APIv2 is released we will still maintain APIv1 for at least half a year.
 We will announce all related news in our mailing list http://groups.google.com/group/freesound-api.

-If you are starting a new project and do not need any of the new APIv2 functionalities, we recommend you to use APIv1 for the moment.

 Contents
 --------

-APIv1 docummentation:
+APIv1 documentation:

 .. toctree::
    :maxdepth: 1